logchimp/logchimp/README.md

 ### 🧐 About

-LogChimp is self-hosted platform for products makers to get feedback from their users and start building better version of your product.
+LogChimp is an open source software to capture your customers feedback and inform your product decisions.

 ### 🤝🏻 Community